factor-finance/xusd-docs/docs/readme.md

 ## Status

-XUSD is under active development and is currently [deployed](https://snowtrace.io/token/0xBdf3c7412Eb426197DA14Ad084567c006f365d76) to Avalanche mainnet.
+XUSD is under active development and is currently [deployed](https://snowtrace.io/token/0xBdf3c7412Eb426197DA14Ad084567c006f365d76) to Avalanche mainnet and [realizing yields](https://app.xusd.fi/apy).
 See the "Roadmap" for more details.

 [!ref](roadmap.md)